 Blogs have been around for over 20 years, and as you can imagine, a lot has changed in the computer world since then.
 So why is it that blogs remain a core feature of website design and are still used as a way to communicate with your website visitors despite the rise of social media?

 Your website acts as the core of your online presence.
 It can be used as a tool to showcase your offering, sell your products and take enquires.
-But sometimes a site can feel too formal and geared around making sales.
+But sometimes a website design can feel too formal and geared around making sales.
 A blog can give you your own bubble to express your own opinions while at the same time giving your visitors something to come back and check in on.
-Because a blog can be incorporated as part of your website, it can act as an extension of your brand, but can also provide a more down to earth and authentic tone than the more service specific keywords than make up the rest of your website content.
+Because a blog can be incorporated as part of your website design, it can act as an extension of your brand and also provide a more down to earth and authentic tone than the more service specific keywords that make up the rest of your website content.

 Blog posts could be used in any number of ways.
 Mostly they consist of news like articles, either about the company specifically or industry specific information.
 However, a charity could use a blog to talk about an upcoming event or giving the results of a recent fundraiser, a hotel may want to showcase local sights or a building firm may want to use a blog to talk about a recent property development.
 A blog can be used in any number of ways, it just needs a little creativity.